NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > EC2

 Amazon's "Elastic Compute Cloud".

 > EC2 Credentials

 One of the kinds of credentials you can obtain from the NeCTAR Dashboard.

-> elastic computing
+> Elastic Computing

-add definition here!
+define me!

-> ephemeral storage
+> Ephemeral Storage

 Disc storage associated with a NeCTAR virtual that goes away when the virtual is terminated

 > ERSA

 eResearch SA runs the South Australian node of the NeCTAR research cloud.

 > espace

 The UQ library managed system for UQ research publications.

 > eSpaces

 A web-based collaboration system for the Australian academic community.
 1

 > FAQ

 A Frequently Asked Question.
-A software project or an IT support organization
-    will often create an online FAQ document consisting of a number of such questions, and their answers.
+A software project or an IT support organization will often create an online FAQ document consisting of a number of such questions, and their answers.

 > Fedora

 RedHat's "bleeding edge" Linux distro.
 (It was called Fedora Core in early releases)

 > Fedora Repository